BorisKriuk/Deep-Learning-Driven-Approach-for-Handwritten-Chinese-Character-Classification/README.md

 _predictor_finalizer.py: Contains the code for performing prediction ensembling at test time. <br>
 README.md: This file, containing an overview of the repository. <br>
 LICENSE: Apache 2.0 License. <br>

+# About Authors <br>
+Boris Kriuk is the Co-Founder and CEO at Sparcus Technologies Limited, Machine Learning Lead at Antei Limited, LinkedIn Top Machine Learning Voice.
+His research interests lie in the field of deep learning in computer vision.
+Boris Kriuk is the co-author of two conference papers.
+Boris Kriuk is an undergraduate student at the Hong Kong University of Science and Technology, pursuing a degree in Computer Engineering. <br>

+Fedor Kriuk is the Co-Founder and CTO at Sparcus Technologies Limited.
+His research interests include statistical machine learning and deep learning in computer vision.
+Fedor Kriuk is the co-author of two conference papers.
+Fedor Kriuk is an undergraduate student at the Hong Kong University of Science and Technology, pursuing a degree in Electrical Engineering. <br>